angrajales/ml_EAFIT/README.md

 # SDC_Eafit
-Repository containing different tasks for the Self Driving Car course at EAFIT University
+Repository containing different tasks for the Self Driving Car course at EAFIT University.